 Hypoxic zones can occur naturally, but scientists are concerned about the areas created or enhanced by human activity.
 There are many physical, chemical, and biological factors that combine to create dead zones, but nutrient pollution is the primary cause of those zones created by humans.
 Excess nutrients that run off land or are piped as wastewater into rivers and coasts can stimulate an overgrowth of algae, which then sinks and decomposes in the water.
 The decomposition process consumes oxygen and depletes the supply available to healthy marine life.

-Dead zones occur in many areas of the country, particularly along the East Coast, the Gulf of Mexico, and the Great Lakes, but there is no part of the country or the world that is immune.
+Dead zones occur in coastal areas around the nation and in the Great Lakes — no part of the country or the world is immune.
 The second largest dead zone in the world is located in the U.S., in the northern Gulf of Mexico.